Pyroclastic rock

 Rocks from the Bishop Tuff, uncompressed with pumice on left; compressed with fiamme on right.

 Flight through a μCT-image stack of a lapillus of the volcano Katla in Iceland.
 Find spot: Beach near Vik at the end of road 215.
 Acquisition done using "CT Alpha" by "Procon X-Ray GmbH", Garbsen, Germany.
 Resolution 11,2μm/Voxel, width approx. 24 mm.

 3D-Rendering of the above image stack, in parts transparent.
 Heavy particles in red.

 Pyroclastic rocks are clastic rocks composed of rock fragments produced and ejected by explosive volcanic eruptions.
 The individual rock fragments are known as pyroclasts.
 Pyroclastic rocks are a type of volcaniclastic deposit, which are deposits made predominantly of volcanic particles.
 Phreatic pyroclastic deposits are a variety of pyroclastic rock formed from volcanic steam explosions and are entirely composed of accidental clasts.
 Phreatomagmatic pyroclastic deposits are formed from explosive interaction of magma with groundwater.
-The word pyroclastic is derived from the Ancient Greek words πῦρ, meaning 'fire', and κλαστός, meaning 'broken'.
+Pyroclastic material has been produced during some of history's most powerful volcanic eruptions, including the 79 AD eruption of Mount Vesuvius, the 1980 eruption of Mount St. Helens, the large eruptions from the Yellowstone Caldera, and the 1991 eruption of Mount Pinatubo.
+The word pyroclastic comes from the Ancient Greek words pyr, meaning "fire", and klastos, meaning "broken in pieces".

+Description

 Unconsolidated accumulations of pyroclasts are described as tephra.
 Tephra may become lithified to a pyroclastic rock by cementation or chemical reactions as the result of the passage of hot gases (fumarolic alteration) or groundwater (e.g. hydrothermal alteration and diagenesis) and burial, or if it is emplaced at temperatures so hot that the soft glassy pyroclasts stick together at point contacts and deform.
 This process is called welding.

-One of the most spectacular types of pyroclastic deposit is an ignimbrite, which is the deposit of a ground-hugging pumiceous pyroclastic density current (a rapidly flowing hot suspension of pyroclasts in gas).
+One of the most notable types of pyroclastic deposit is an ignimbrite, which is the deposit of a ground-hugging pumiceous pyroclastic density current (a rapidly flowing hot suspension of pyroclasts in gas).
 Ignimbrites may be loose deposits or solid rock, and they can bury entire landscapes.
 An individual ignimbrite can exceed 1000 km3 in volume, can cover 20,000 km2 of land, and may exceed 1 km thick (e.g. where it is ponded within a volcanic caldera).